TheSoftwareHouse/babelsheet-js/README.md

 3. Run `npm i`
 4. Install pm2 with `npm i -g pm2`
 5. Run redis with `docker-compose up -d redis`
-6. Run producer with `pm2 start src/services/producer/index.ts`
+6. Run producer with `npm run start-producer`
-7. Run api with `pm2 start src/services/api/index.ts`
+7. Run api with `npm run start-api`

 For now services do not have proper docker files.
 If you want to run it on production, contact your devops.